camoguard/proto/README.md

 If you have Elasticsearch running (install with `brew install elasticsearch`) and do `manage.py development update_index`, it will handle autocompletion in the site's search field using Haystack.

 It has a fully functioning API using Tastypie.
 You can access the list of model endpoints at `/api/v1/?format=json`.
+Anytime the JavaScript code needs to get a JSON representation of a model, it could use this API.
+It could also potentially be used for making minor updates to models, but only if it's secured properly first.

 ## Sharing Apps Between Sites